約1,420,000件1ページ目

 Al Jolson.
 Actor: The Jazz Singer.
 Al Jolson was known in the industry as "The World's Greatest Entertainer," for well over 40 years.

-2024/5/10 -Al Jolson, popular early 20th-century singer and comedian of the musical stage and motion pictures.
+2024/9/19 -American singer and blackface comedian of the musical stage and motion pictures, from before World War I to 1940.

 The fantastic Al Jolson performing his signature tune 'Mammy' in the finale of the 1927 film 'The Jazz Singer' and yes, it's in blackface!